AliouneDiouf/MyoCoach/README.md

 A powerful tutorial is available [here](https://www.framboise314.fr/installation-de-raspbian-pour-le-raspberry-pi-sur-carte-micro-sd-avec-etcher/)

 ## Programmation

 * :one:  Create an account on the online programming tool developed by Arduino: [Arduino Web Editor](https://create.arduino.cc)

 * :two:  Install the Arduino Web Editor [plugin](https://create.arduino.cc/getting-started/plugin)

 * :three: Importing the **myocoach.ino** file into the online code editor

 * :four: Connecting the Arduino card to the computer

-* :five: Transfer the MyoCoach programme to the Arduino card
+* :five: Transfer the MyoCoach program to the Arduino card

+After doing all these steps, you can remove the arduino board from your pc and plug it into your raspberry pi.
+The code that launches the application is the python app.py file.
+You must now make your code automatic when starting the raspberry pi and make your rapsberry pi an access point to generate a hotspot at startup.

+* :six: Make your code automatic when starting the raspberry pi

-**:five: Install the Desktop GUI**
+**:six:  Install the Desktop GUI**

 Follow the [UI programming manual](./docs/ui-programming-manual.md)